lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 block, in their courses.
 These components randomly draw problems from a predefined library of components and present them to learners.

-You create and maintain libraries of components separately from courses.
-All of an organization’s course teams can work collaboratively to develop the problems that the libraries contain.
-Each library can then be referenced by randomized content blocks in any of that organization’s courses.
+Course teams create and maintain libraries of components separately from courses.
+All of an organization's course teams can work collaboratively to develop the problems that the libraries contain.
+Each library can then be referenced by randomized content blocks in any of that organization's courses.

 For more information, see `Working with Libraries`_ in *Building and Running an Open edX Course*.